 They also need an area to scratch, which often reduces the lawn to bare dirt if too small.
 If you are thinking about wing clipping, read our guide to clipping birds wings here.

 Selection of chickens is very important to ensure they come from a healthy source, as there are many common infectious diseases.
 Vaccination against Marek’s and respiratory disease is ideal but may only be available for commercial breeds.

-Commercial layer breeds (the commonest type at fodder stores are ISA Brown) will produce a large if not excessive egg supply.
+Commercial layer breeds (the commonest type at fodder stores are HyLine or ISA Brown) will produce a large if not excessive egg supply.
 It is worth considering ‘heritage’ breeds like Light Sussex or Australorp for lighter laying and improved health.

 Note that due to noise complaints, Adelaide local councils prohibit the keeping of roosters.
 There is no reliable way of preventing crowing.

 Most hens start laying at 18 to 20 weeks of age, and then continue until they go into their first moult.
 Commercial breeds like HyLine or ISA Brown will lay an average of 6 eggs a week, heritage breeds laying usually 3 or 4 weekly.

 Under natural lighting, chickens will often go into a moult cycle as day length decreases.
 This provides a natural break from egg laying when they can regain lost weight and renew their feathers.
 You can usually tell the moult from illness by your chicken’s gain in weight and the regular pattern of feather loss going from head, neck, body, to wings.
 It is possible to manipulate the timing of the moult using artificial lighting.